TranPhucVinh/C/Introduction/Validation.md

-# Unit test with Unity
+# Unit test with Unity framework
 [Unity](https://github.com/ThrowTheSwitch/Unity) is a C unit test framework.

 Download Unity zip file or clone the Unity Github then include the Unity source path while running